 Utilizing state-of-the-art learning technologies in a highly interactive educational environment, our programs are built on current research, best practices within a comprehensive, rigorous curricula.
 All students graduate with the knowledge and skills to lead K-12 environments in a consistently changing global environment.

-A Call to Lead
+A Call to Education

-Seton Hall's Education Leadership graduate programs offer educators a chance to serve students on a higher level.
+Seton Hall's Education Leadership graduate programs offer educators a chance to to serve students on a higher level.

 The faculty in the College of Education and Human Services are expert researchers and practitioners in teacher and leader preparation as well as professional psychology and family therapy.
 Many are actively engaged with schools and community agencies, modeling best practices to their students in the university classroom and in the field.
 Collaboration within departments and across is encouraged with the recognition that supporting and improving the lives of children, families and communities is a complex process.